 With each new generation, more and more winged children were born, until the small clan became in truth a large tribe, as much of the air as they were of the mountain.
 In time, there were only winged ones among them, no longer Anima-blessed humans, but avians, the skywings.

 As the mountaintops grew too crowded for them, many decided to head to other Realms in search of new dwellings, and new experiences.
 With the gift of flight at their command, they rapidly spread into the Realm of Noctis, and established civilization that continues on today.
 Now, various Families of avians exist across multiple Realms, though the original Evylonian mountaintop clans have since vanished.
 They embrace Seitan and Linath as their primary gods, though the lore of their creation has been all but lost.

 This species did not have an Ancient First.

 Classification: Halgian, avian descendants.
 Location: Evylon, though rarely abroad.

-Gifted with avian wings and Halgian magic, angels are exceptionally gifted in the element of light, though rarely may harness other elements in addition to their primary.
-The second most common elements are those related to light, such as fire or lightning, whereas dark abilities are rarer, and a mastery of dark magic is completely unheard of.
+Angels are exceptionally gifted in the element of light, though rarely may harness other elements; mostly, these are related to light, such as fire or lightning, whereas dark abilities are rarer, and a mastery of dark magic is completely unheard of.
 They are most skilled in the art of disenchanting and purification, and are natural enemies of dark-aligned creatures of all shapes and sizes.
 Like Halgians, an angel is able to sense the presence of a commonly dark-aligned race.
 This is not as strong a sense as their Halgian ancestors, and they cannot often tell whether a 'dark' species has ill favor or malicious intent.